1 Introduction

 6.3 Policy implications

-The spatial-temporal patterns of property prices in Brunei reveal significant disparities between urban and rural regions, with far-reaching socio-economic implications.
+The spatio-temporal patterns of property prices in Brunei reveal significant disparities between urban and rural regions, with far-reaching socioeconomic implications.
 Persistent clustering of high prices in urban hotspots such as Kianggeh and Kilanas reflects strong demand driven by economic opportunities, robust infrastructure, and access to amenities.
-Conversely, persistent coldspots in rural Mukims like Tanjong Maya and Rambai highlight limited development, weak housing demand, and insufficient infrastructure investment.
+Conversely, persistent coldspots in rural mukims like Tanjong Maya and Rambai highlight limited development, weak housing demand, and insufficient infrastructure investment.
 While these price disparities are not unexpected, they offer critical insights into Brunei’s functioning housing market.
 They signal the need for strategic regional planning to balance growth and address the challenges faced by underdeveloped areas.

-These disparities exacerbate social and economic inequality, potentially marginalizing rural residents and limiting their access to urban opportunities.
+These disparities exacerbate social and economic inequality, potentially marginalising rural residents and limiting their access to urban opportunities.
 High urban property prices can lead to overcrowding, unaffordable housing, and strained infrastructure, while rural areas risk depopulation, undermining the viability of local services and infrastructure.
 This cycle of inequality reinforces the urban-rural divide, perpetuating underdevelopment in rural regions and overburdening urban areas.

 Policy interventions are critical to addressing these challenges.
-The findings suggest a dual approach: managing urban affordability while promoting rural development.
+The findings suggest a dual approach: Managing urban affordability while promoting rural development.
 In urban hotspots like Kianggeh and Kilanas, policies should encourage mixed-income housing developments and regulate speculative activity through zoning reforms, based on previous strategies proposed for advance economy countries (Wetzstein 2021).
-Similar strategies have been proposed in advanced economy countries Incorporating affordable housing into commercial redevelopment projects, as seen in Gadong A, could mitigate the growing housing burden in urban areas, which may also include direct price or rent controls and promoting non-market-based housing supply (Talen 2010).
+Similar strategies have been proposed in advanced economy countries.
+Incorporating affordable housing into commercial redevelopment projects, as seen in Gadong A, could mitigate the growing housing burden in urban areas, which may also include direct price or rent controls and promoting non-market-based housing supply (Talen 2010).
 It is noted that promoting non-market-based housing supply is an outcome achieved through the government’s National Housing Scheme iniative.
 Further studies could look at the specific impact of this initiative on residential property prices in Brunei and its effectiveness in addressing housing burden in urban areas.

 For rural coldspots such as Tanjong Maya and Rambai, targeted investments in infrastructure and amenities are essential to attract residents and spur economic activity.
 Improved transportation networks, enhanced access to healthcare and education, and the creation of employment opportunities can help stimulate housing demand (Barrios 2008; Gebre and Gebremedhin 2019).
 In China, the Coordinated Urban-Rural Development (CURD) strategy has been successful in balancing urban and rural needs by granting rural residents property rights over their farmland, allowing them to subcontract user rights to urban entities (Li 2017).
 This reduces rural-to-urban migration pressures and supports sustainable urbanisation.
 Additionally, offering tax incentives (Wijburg 2024) or subsidies to developers and landowners alike for projects in underdeveloped areas can encourage private investment in rural housing markets.
-The high baseline cost of owning land identified in the model highlights a need for policies that make it easier for individuals to develop their land, particularly in rural areas.
+The high baseline cost of land ownership identified previously highlights a need for policies that make it easier for individuals to develop their land, particularly in rural areas.
 Reducing financial barriers, such as easing loan accessibility (Hodge 1991) or providing grants for self-development, could unlock the potential of rural regions and narrow the urban-rural divide.

 All in all, the most critical aspect of policy design is the establishment of a robust monitoring framework that goes beyond traditional central bank indices like the RPPI.
 By integrating spatial and temporal analyses, this framework would enable the early detection of emerging hotspots and declining regions, allowing for proactive resource allocation and adaptive interventions.
 Such an approach ensures that housing policies remain responsive to market shifts, fostering sustainable and equitable development across Brunei’s housing landscape.